chrisluo5311/ShardingJH/README.md

 ShardingJH is a distributed database project that relies on Spring Boot, Hibernate and SQLite.
 It features P2P routing, gossip-based node discovery and sharding between multiple SQLite instances.

+See the demo at [ShardingJH Demo](http://18.223.108.116/).

 ## Requirements

-- Java 17 or later
+- Java 8+
-- SQLite installed locally
+- SQLite
-- (Optional) Maven if you prefer not to use the provided wrapper
+- Maven
+- RabbitMQ

 ## Build and Run

-1. Clone this repository.
-2. Ensure Java 17 and SQLite are available on your PATH.
+1. Ensure Java 8+ ,SQLite and RabbitMQ are available on your PATH.
-3. Build the project using the Maven wrapper:
+2. Build the project using the Maven wrapper:
    ```bash
    ./mvnw clean package -DskipTests
    ```
-4. Choose a server profile (`server1`, `server2`, `server3` or `server4`) and run the application with the helper script:
+3. Choose a server profile (`server1`, `server2`, `server3` or `server4`) and run the application with the helper script:
    ```bash
    ./run-app.sh server1
    ```